4 Simple Animation Techniques for Ebooks

 Graphs and charts

-So the idea of animating graphs and charts is as follows.
-You will import the graph/chart as an image into Google Web Designer.
+To get started, you will import the graph or chart as an image into Google Web Designer.
 On a layer above, you will create a white box.
 This will be used to give a masking effect.
-Initially the white box will come on top of the graph/chart, except the horizontal & vertical axis.
+Initially, the white box will come on top of the graph/chart, except for the horizontal & vertical axes.
 You will be transitioning the white box vertically upwards to reveal what’s hidden underneath.
-The reader’s eyes will trick him into believing that the bars are what’s growing upwards from below, where actually they are just being revealed.
-If you’d like to loop the animation, you can transition the white box back down to hide the graph once again.
-With the correct timing, this will just seduce your readers.
-Let’s jump to some examples, shall we?
-Here is a more complex example where additional images were animated along with the white box, as the cap for the bars.
+The reader’s eyes will trick them into believing that the bars are what’s growing upwards from below when, in reality, they’re just being revealed.

 Conclusion